amirziai/forecasting-ml/Proposal.md

 ### Description
 (brief overview for marketing purposes, max. length 400 characters—about 65 words)
 ```
 Many methods exist for predicting the future values of a series using historical data.
-Traditionally these methods rely on a single time series but re-framing forecasting as supervised machine learning allows data scientists to incorporate more features and leverage cutting-edge techniques such as deep learning to improve quality of predictions.
+Traditionally these methods rely on a single time series.
+Re-framing forecasting as supervised machine learning allows data scientists to incorporate more features and leverage cutting-edge techniques such as deep learning to improve the quality of predictions.
 ```

 ### Topic